TLDR; You can convert between Microdata, RDFa and JSON-LD structured data in order to be able to use different examples, e.g. on Schema.org.

 It can be difficult to find structured data examples on the internet, especially when searching forums for answers and code to copy.
 Schema.org also has lots of microdata and RDFa examples without JSON-LD examples, which can be frustrating if you can’t read microdata or RDFa.

-You can actually convert one type of structured data to another once you know how to “read” it.
+You can actually convert one type of structured data format to another once you know how to “read” it.

 Converting Microdata to JSON-LD